realityexpander/jpages/src/main/java/org/elegantobjects/jpages/App2/README.md

 - Keep hierarchies as flat as possible, bc deep hierarchies are difficult to understand and change.
 - If reasonable parameterized behavior can be captured in a `Role`, it is preferred over creating 2 or more classes.
   - example:
-    - [Library -> PrivateLibrary with `isOrphan` flag]
+    - [Library ➤➤ PrivateLibrary with `isOrphan` flag] &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;    ⬅︎ shallow is preferred
     - vs
-    - [Library -> PrivateLibrary -> OrphanPrivateLibrary]
+    - [Library ➤➤ PrivateLibrary ➤➤ OrphanPrivateLibrary]
   - prefer the shallower hierarchy with the `isOrphan` flag.

 ### No `Static` Methods (with extremely limited exceptions)
 - Use of `Static` methods is severely limited to only those that are:
-  - pure functions
-  - have no side effects
+  - Pure functions ie: have no side effects that change data outside the function.
-  - used to create objects from JSON, XML, etc.
+  - Used to create objects from JSON, XML, another object, the network, etc.
-  - no modification or creation of global state
+  - No modification or creation of global state

 ### Dumb Container Objects for Data Transfer Only to/from Domain
 - Dumb Container objects (`InfoDTO`, `InfoEntity`) are immutable and only used to pass data to/from outside domain